Last Updated on

 4. Schedule “me” time

 Put yourself on your to-do list.
 Schedule in time just for you.
 Everyone’s “me” time will look different.
-Some may want to take that long-awaited trip to the hair and/or nail salon while others may choose relax and binge watch their favorite TV shows.
+Some may want to take that long-awaited trip to the hair and/or nail salon while others may choose to relax and binge-watch their favorite TV shows.
 However you choose, make sure each week you have some time set aside for you.

-Now the calendar apps are good, but nothing compares to a good ole fashioned planner.
+Now the calendar apps are good, but nothing compares to a good old fashioned planner.
 I love my Google calendar but I also love my planners.
-My planner of choice this year is a Bloom Daily planner.
+My planner of choice this year is a Bloom Daily Planner.
 They are so cute and stylish.
-In my opinion they look more like journals than planners.
+In my opinion, they look more like journals than planners.
 Now through March 17th get 10% off your order at Bloom Daily Planners.
-Click here for offer.
+Click here for the offer.

 5. Stop people-pleasing